briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

 evidence supports a conviction under subsection (d) hereof.

 7. _(g)_ Points shall be assessed for violation of a limitation under subsection (d) hereof in accordance with Ohio R.C.
-4510.036.
+[4510.036][ORC Section 4510.036].

 8. _(h)_ Whenever, in accordance with Ohio R.C.
-4511.21 or this section, the
+[4511.21][ORC Section 4511.21]
-speed limitations as established herein have been altered, either higher or lower, and the appropriate signs giving notice have been erected as required, operators of motor vehicles shall be governed by the speed limitations set forth on such signs.
+or this section, the speed limitations as established herein have been altered, either higher or lower, and the appropriate signs giving notice have been erected as required, operators of motor vehicles shall be governed by the speed limitations set forth on such signs.
 It is prima-facie unlawful for any person to exceed the speed limits posted upon such signs.

 9. _(i)_ As used in this section: